Why public affairs matters

 They also see a distinction in the purpose of organisational PR as against political PR.
 The former is largely about private self-interest whereas the latter is connected to the public interest.
 Political ‘products’ are also more intangible than commercial products.

-If we accept that politics matters (and last week’s election serves as evidence of this), then we can also take from this that political public relations is a more difficult and abstract practice than commercial public relations since it’s about a battle for ideas.
+If we accept that politics matters, then we can also take from this that political public relations is a more difficult and abstract practice than commercial public relations since it’s about a battle for ideas.

 Yet this is to argue against the wider perception that public affairs – commonly known as lobbying – is a murky and often discreditable activity that runs counter to the demands of transparency and democratic accountability.